UKHO/docs/quality-assurance/test-strategy.md

 Our core principles are:

-* In order to take advantage of Agile then a Shift Left test approach should be adopted.
+* A Shift Left test approach should be adopted.
 * [Use automation whenever possible](./testing-principles.md#we-use-automation-whenever-possible)

 ---